I-Heart-Mykonos-tank-top.jpg

 A second venue at Epidavros, the lesser-known Ancient Epidavros Little Theatre (dating from the 4th century BC when these famous playwrights were alive), also stages events during the festival.
 However, it is a much smaller venue than the main theatre so if you want to see a play on the main Epidavros stage, check when booking.

-Greek writers and artists
+Greek Writers and Artists

 • Greece Travel Secrets found these beautiful photos of Greece and the Greek islands by Athens-based photographer Milan Gonda.